aktadev/akta-site/docs/quick_start.md

 ### Decentralized Identifiers (DIDs)

-Akta uses DIDs to provide cryptographically verifiable identities for agents.
+AKTA uses DIDs to provide cryptographically verifiable identities for agents.
 Each agent has a unique DID that can be used to verify the authenticity of credentials.

 ### Verifiable Credentials

-Credentials in Akta represent capabilities that an agent has been granted.
+Credentials in AKTA represent capabilities that an agent has been granted.
 They contain:

 - **Issuer**: The DID of the entity issuing the credential
 - **Subject**: The DID of the entity receiving the credential